ETHERIC REMEDIES

 Chelated minerals may also be safely classified as etheric remedies, but only when used cautiously, in accordance with nutritional balancing principles.
 Random use of vitamins and minerals is never an etheric type of use of them.

-Food-based nutritional supplements are no better than isolated and, at times, synthesized supplements in this regard.
+Food-based nutritional supplements are no better than isolated or synthesized supplements, in many cases.
 This is very important to know.
 It means that one can easily overdose on a food-based product, for example.
 It also means that most vitamins and minerals, even in a synthesized form, can be handled fairly well by the body if they are dosed correctly.

 Juices:

-The only juices we recommend for adults are 10 to 12 ounces of carrot or fresh green juice daily, or 1-2 ounces of wheat grass juice daily.
+The only juices we recommend for adults are up to 10 to 12 ounces of carrot juice, or 1-2 ounces of wheat grass juice up to 3 times per week.
 Children must take less depending on their size and weight.
-Drinking larger quantities of juices, or drinking other juices such as fruit juices, even diluted, are not etheric remedies.
+Drinking larger quantities of juices, or drinking other juices such as fruit juices, even diluted, are too yin and not healthful.
 They should be avoided.

 Herbs and pharmaceutical drugs:

-Excellent herbs include garlic, onion, chamomile, Russian black radish, hibiscus, rosemary, thyme, turmeric, cumin, curry powder, cayenne pepper in tiny doses, oregano, dillweed, the mints, and few others.
+Acceptable herbs include ginger garlic, onion, chamomile, Russian black radish, hibiscus, rosemary, thyme, turmeric, cumin, curry powder, cayenne pepper in tiny doses, oregano, dill, and few others.
 These are sometimes called the Òfood herbsÓ.
 Most others are somewhat stimulating, sedating, or otherwise toxic.
 They are fine for short-term use, but not for extended periods and not in large amounts or they become a little toxic.

 Among pharmaceutical products, there are few etheric remedies.
 That is, they all have some toxicity and should not be used except for emergencies or if no natural or etheric remedy is available.
 I cannot think of any exceptions at this time.